If email marketing isn’t driving at least a quarter of your ecomm revenue, you’re doing it wrong

 “Once you’ve captured that customer, email marketing can really help to make the rest of your funnel start to look a whole lot healthier,” Murray explains.

-And once you shift your marketing focus to retention, Brennan says, “typically you start to see that your acquisition budget doesn’t have to work so hard.”
+And once you shift your marketing focus to retention, Brennan says, “typically you start to see that your customer acquisition budget doesn’t have to work so hard.”

 4. Email marketing can solve almost any business problem